Comprehensive Guide On Sarawak MM2H Requirements (SMM2H)

 • Tax Advantages: No taxation on pensions and the ability to receive offshore income, including funds transferred into the country.

-• Part-Time Work: Applicants aged 50 and above can work part-time for up to 20 hours a week with permission from the Immigration Department.
+• Part-Time Work: Applicants can work part-time for up to 20 hours a week with permission from the Immigration Department.

 • Maid Application: Foreigners can apply for a maid, following Immigration Department guidelines.